Education Keynote Speaker for Teachers, Administrators, and School Leaders

 Computer Table on Stage

-Steve must control his laptop from the stage, not from an AV table in the back of the room.
-Please provide a small table on one side of the stage with the following connections run directly to the table:
+Steve runs his laptop from the stage — not from an AV table in the back of the room.
+Please provide a small table on one side of the stage with an HDMI cable and a standard audio cable (headphone jack) run directly to it.

 Slide Clicker

-Important Note About the Presentation Computer
+Important — Presentation Computer

 Set-up Time